eulerfan40/bismuth-engine/docs/SETUP.md

 # Setup Notes

-Personal reference for building and configuring this project.
+Quick reference for building and configuring this project.

 ## Quick Setup